axew3/phpBB-image-attachments-rotation/w3all/imageattachrotation/README.md

-# w3 image attachments rotation
+# Attachments images rotation

 ## Installation

-Copy the extension to phpBB/ext/axew3/w3imagerotation
+Copy the "w3all" folder into phpBB/ext/w3all/w3imagerotation
+So you'll have: phpBB/ext/w3all/w3imagerotation

-Go to "ACP" > "Customise" > "Extensions" and enable the "w3 image attachments rotation" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Attachments images rotation" extension.

 ## License